2i2c-org/docs/support.md

 A {role}`Community Representative` of a hub should be the one that surfaces support requests to the 2i2c {role}`Site Reliability Engineer`ing team.
 Before reaching out to 2i2c for support, this person should work with others in their community to understand the problem and to ensure that it is something that requires intervention from a 2i2c Engineer.

-## The support process

-You can find our {ref}`full support process in our Team Compass <tc:support:process>`.
-Below is a brief overview.

-When you send us a support email, we'll try and resolve your issue via the following process:

-- Submitting a request via the contact form will open up a ticket in [the 2i2c FreshDesk account](https://2i2c.freshdesk.com).
-  This is a private space where 2i2c engineers can communicate with you and one another around the issue.
-- We will investigate to understand what kind of issue is at hand.
-  2i2c provides support for major infrastructure problems, outages, or upgrades.
-  It doesn't provide support for daily workflow questions like debugging tracebacks in Python libraries.
-- If needed, we'll open an issue in [our `infrastructure` repository](https://github.com/2i2c-org/infrastructure) in order to track the steps needed to resolve this issue.
-- Throughout this process, we'll communicate with you via the `support@2i2c.org` address.
-  You are also welcome to follow along and discuss in any issues that we may create if you prefer.
-- When the issue is resolved, we'll send you a confirmation via `support@2i2c.org`, and we'll close the support ticket.

 (support:encrypt)=
 ## Send us encrypted content